Sam Renick

 Samuel William Renick (May 14, 1910 – October 16, 1999) was an American jockey during the 1920s, 1930s, and 1940s.
 He was a founder of the Jockeys' Guild.
 After his career ended, Renick became one of television's first racing announcers.

 Early life

-Renick was born on May 14, 1910 and grew up in The Bronx.
+Renick was born on May 14, 1910, grew up in the Bronx, and was Jewish.
 At the age of thirteen he ran away from home and went to New Orleans, where he worked in the stables at the Fair Grounds Race Course.

 Racing career

 Renick began his racing career at the age of sixteen.
 He eventually became a contract rider for Alfred Gwynne Vanderbilt Jr. and Harry Warner; racing for Vanderbilt on the East Coast and Warner on the West Coast.
 Renick was one of America's leading jockeys during the 1930s and 1940s and won a number of stakes races.

 Jockeys' Guild

 After Renick broke his leg during a race, he and friend and fellow jockey Eddie Arcaro began discussions that led to the creation of Jockeys' Guild, which aimed to gain some protections for jockeys, who did not have insurance or medical protection, and their families, in case of injury or death.
 During the early years of the Guild, Renick would usually act as master of ceremonies for the organization's fundraising dances, shows, and dinners.